daniel-winter0/daniel-winter0/README.md

 # 💻 Projects
 - **[Portfolio](https://www.danwinter.co.uk/)**<br>
 I created this portfolio using HTML, CSS and JavaScript.
-The theme I went for was an operating system where you can open different apps which are different sections such as projects, about me etc.
+The theme I went for was a terminal where you type commands and get responses.
+One important command I created is `website` which allows you to view it as an actual web page rather that interactive terminal.